Britain's nuclear push may stall as risks mount

 "The rewards from nuclear are likely to be far below what companies would require to justify this level of investment.
 The risks are enormous," said Tom Burke, a consultant with environment and energy advisory E3G and former adviser to the British government on energy policy.

-The Emirates Nuclear Energy Corporation (ENEC) is in talks with Japanese conglomerate Hitachi (6501.T) about taking a share of the Horizon nuclear project, which last week was sold by E.ON (EONGn.DE) and RWE (RWEG.DE) after the German utilities cited unacceptably high costs of building new plants.
+The Emirates Nuclear Energy Corporation (ENEC) is in talks with Japanese conglomerate Hitachi about taking a share of the Horizon nuclear project, which last week was sold by E.ON and RWE after the German utilities cited unacceptably high costs of building new plants.

 Hitachi this week has started considering which other potential operators it could approach for the Horizon nuclear plants, a company spokeswoman said.